 - The C.C.
 Schmidt and Alma K. Schmidt Memorial Scholarship

+C.C.
+Schmidt was a long-time Physics faculty member who passed away many years ago.
 In the 1950's he was the Physics Department Chairman.
 Alma K. Schmidt was his wife.+ More

 The C.C. and Alma K. Schmidt Memorial Scholarship was established by their son, Bob Schmidt, by many other members of the Schmidt family and by their friends in their memory.